On monophonic position sets in graphs: Realisation results

 \begin{observation} Let $M$ be a minimum monophonic hull set of a connected graph $G$ and let $a,b \in M$.
-If a vertex $c \not = a,b$ lies on an $a,b$-monophonic path then $c \not \in M$. \end{observation} It follows from Observation~\ref{observation:hull} that every minimum monophonic hull set of a connected graph $G$ is an mp-set in $G$.
-Consequently, $2 \leq h_m(G) \leq \mono(G) \leq n$.
+If a vertex $c \not = a,b$ lies on an $a,b$-monophonic path, then $c \not \in M$. \end{observation} It follows from Observation~\ref{observation:hull} that every minimum monophonic hull set of a connected graph $G$ is an mp-set in $G$.
+Consequently, for any graph with order $n \geq 2$ we have $2 \leq h_m(G) \leq \mono(G) \leq n$.
 In view of this inequality, we have the following realisation result.

-\begin{theorem} For all $n,a,b \geq 1$ there exists a connected graph $G$ with $h_{m}(G) = a$, $\mono (G) = b$ and order $n$ if and only if $a = b = n = 1$ or $2 \leq a = b \leq n-1$. \end{theorem} \begin{proof} The only graph with $h_m(G) = 1$ or $\mono (G) = 1$ is $K_1$, so assume that $a \geq 2$.
+\begin{theorem} For all $n,a,b \geq 1$ there exists a connected graph $G$ with $h_{m}(G) = a$, $\mono (G) = b$ and order $n$ if and only if $a = b = n$ or $2 \leq a \leq b \leq n-1$. \end{theorem} \begin{proof} The only graph with $h_m(G) = 1$ or $\mono (G) = 1$ is $K_1$, so assume that $a \geq 2$.
 If $b = n$, then $G$ must be a clique, so that $a = b = n$.
 It remains only to prove the existence of a graph $G$ with order $n$, $h_m(G) = a$ and $\mono(G) = b$ for all $2 \leq a \leq b \leq n-1$.